Alexpert/Chroma/documents/roadmap.md

    and it turned the scene into a better demonstration than it was before, since the medium is now shaped by CSG twice.

-**Pulled forward from iteration 12.** `--samples <n>` renders to a stated sample count, saves and closes.
+**Pulled forward from the manual's iteration.** `--samples <n>` renders to a stated sample count, saves and closes.
 Iteration 10 cannot be *checked* without it: every claim above is a measurement on a converged image, and a button in an overlay does not produce one reproducibly.
-The window still opens — headless rendering is a different piece of work and is still iteration 12's.
+The window still opens — headless rendering is a different piece of work and stayed with the manual, where it became iteration 13's first item.

 ---